I first posted this in November of 2012. I consider it one of my Thanksgiving posts.

 Those were the days when I had no idea many people are conscious right up until death calls them!

 One day Mary had a visitor!
 It was an event of such magnitude that I "hung around".
-Her 13 year old son, her youngest, her teenager, came to visit!
+A young man came to visit.

 I can see him today as plainly as I saw him that day.
 His eyes glossy with tears, his hair too long and stringy, his clothes pitiful, his feet big (or his shoes big).